Craft Beer Me

 Another hoppy concoction out of Northern California, Pliny the Elder was one of the first beers to achieve mythical status.
 This double IPA was one of the first examples of the style to gain such notoriety, as beers this strong and flavorful were truly a rarity in the early 2000s.
 It was the first time a beer was viewed with such reverence, and the massive demand reflected that.
 While it’s a little easier to find these days, Pliny the Elder remains a bucket-list pick-up for anyone traveling through California and select markets.

-The beer’s even more elusive and boozy sibling, Pliny the Younger, remains a “whale” for obsessives that make the pilgrimage to their special spring release event at their Santa Rosa and Windsor brewpubs.
+The beer’s even more elusive and boozy sibling, Pliny the Younger, remains a “whale” for obsessives who make the pilgrimage to their special spring release event at their Santa Rosa and Windsor brewpubs.

 Goose Island – Bourbon County Brand Stout